mirzanikolic/operatingSystems/README.md

 # operatingSystems

-# Project1 for course CEN 232 - Operating Systems
+# CEN 232 - Operating Systems - Project

 This project is for implementing C in shell.